-PMOs are easy targets to catch blame for project delivery issues.
-That blame then often extends to the whole discipline of Project Management, which can then make organizations think, “I’ll just go Agile and everything will be better.”
+Project Management Offices are easy targets to catch the blame for project delivery issues.
+That blame then often extends to the whole discipline of Project Management, which can make organizations think, “I’ll just go Agile, and everything will be better.”

-The reality is that standing up a dedicated team to drive project delivery (i.e. a PMO) is a LOT easier than completely transforming an entire organization to an Agile framework.
-And if you cannot successfully create and operate a PMO, then you will likely fare worse when restructuring the entire organization.
+The reality is that setting up a dedicated team to drive project performance and delivery (i.e., a PMO) is a LOT easier than completely transforming an entire organization to an agile framework.
+And if you cannot successfully create and operate a PMO, you will likely fare worse when restructuring the entire organization.

-And if you are going to start an Agile journey, organizing a Transformation PMO to drive that change can be a lot more cost effective than bringing in a busload of “Big 3” consultants to do it for you.
+Remember that organizational agility isn’t just about doing “Agile.”
+And if you are going to start an agile journey, organizing a Transformation PMO in an agile environment to drive that change can be much more cost-effective than bringing in a busload of “Big 3” consultants to do it for you.

 How Do We Start?

-Map out your value transactions using a visual aid such as the spider diagram above – DOWNLOAD YOUR FREE WORKSHEET TEMPLATE – complete the quick form below!
+Map out your value transactions using a visual aid such as the spider diagram above – DOWNLOAD YOUR FREE WORKSHEET TEMPLATE.

 Once you have organizational alignment on the value transactions for your proposed PMO, the next step is to start planning what the PMO should look at from an org structure, reporting, and measurement perspective.